wp23210a04.png

 Where else to look?

 There seem to be very few sites on the net where dust jackets are displayed.
 I’ve listed a few in the links section alongside.
-Only a couple of books on the subject spring to mind : Jackets Required by Steven Heller & Seymour Chwast.
-Published by Chronicle Books, San Francisco 1995 & Front Cover by Alan Powers.
-Published by Mitchell Beazley 2001.
+Only a few books on the subject spring to mind : Jackets Required by Steven Heller & Seymour Chwast, Chronicle Books, San Francisco 1995, Front Cover by Alan Powers, Mitchell Beazley 2001, Eighty Years of Book Cover Design by Joseph Connolly, Faber 2009 & Book-Jackets : Their History, Forms, and Use by Thomas Tanselle, BSUVA 2011.
 There are several dealer catalogues from the past, which were essential to this passion of mine - those of Charlotte Robinson with their splendid covers taken from A Subaltern on the Somme & Schlump, Peter Scott’s catalogues for Bertram Rota, particularly 1988’s Catalogue 245 & William Reese Catalogue 150 of the Barry Maurer collection.

-Of the current dealers Turner Donovan is probably the best, although their catalogue is unfortunately no longer illustrated, thankfully those of John Marrin still are.
+Of the current dealers Turner Donovan is probably the best although his catalogue is now online only.
 Between the Covers while not specialising in War books still houses a splendid display of jacketed books.

 Useful Bibliographies